warpskew/groketship/README.md

-# groketship
+# Groketship

-A general-purpose software template for the modern-day start-up
+> A general-purpose software template for the modern-day start-up